City Council approves Bally’s $1.7 billion casino in River West

 • Bally’s has never built a casino from the ground up.

-• Lightfoot created a casino committee to give herself “political cover” — then went around it, anyway, since she’d already made her decision.end CK
+• Lightfoot created a casino committee to give herself “political cover” — then went around it, anyway, since she’d already made her decision.

 Reilly is equally dead-set against the idea of turning Medinah Temple, 600 N. Wabash Ave., into a temporary gambling den, at least through the first quarter of 2026, or exempting Medinah from the liquor moratorium on that block.

-He argued Lightfoot’s eleventh-hour “switcheroo” to the landmark building as the temporary site will fuel an already-alarming spike in River North crime, and that the already-congested area can’t handle the influx of traffic.
+He argued Lightfoot’s eleventh-hour “switcheroo” to the landmark building as the temporary site will fuel an ongoing spike in River North crime, and that the already-congested area can’t handle the influx of traffic.

 “It’ll be a liquor license like no other in the city.
-A minimum of 20 hours,” a-day, Reilly said Wednesday.
+A minimum of 20 hours,” per day, Reilly said Wednesday.

 “That’s a big deal.
 When the nightclubs shut down, that’s when all of the nonsense starts.”